-- Amend Section 21-11, Speed Regulations, to standardize a Town-wide speed limit of 25-mph, establish new school zones, and authorize Neighborhood Slow Zones. - Amend Section 21-10, One-way streets, and Sec.
-21-63-64, Reserved, to create a new article for schedules of designated street regulations - Amend Section 21-20, Interference with traffic, to include a provision on dooring.
+- Amend Section 21-11, Speed Regulations, to standardize a Town-wide speed limit of 25 mph, decrease speed limits on Piney Mountain Road and Legion Road, establish new school zones, and authorize Neighborhood Slow Zones.

+- Amend Section 21-10, One-way streets, and Sec.
+21-63-64, Reserved, to create a new article for schedules of designated street regulations.

+- Amend Section 21-20, Interference with traffic, to include a provision on dooring.